bperez134/ROS2Humble/README.txt

  You will need to install the QGrouncControl.AppImage in order to run the Ground Control Station for the simulated flight controller.
  You will also need to install the ws_offboard_control example from the PX4 Documentation.
+  As of 10/23/2024 the command offboardEX.sh should install this example for you.

  This command runs the agent, client, ground control station, and node from the workspace in particular the offboard control example from the PX4 Documentation